tigran338/Console-Application-Chat-Python/README.md

 # Console-Application-Chat-Python
-The program act as client and server at the same time.
-So each user can connect to other and vise versa.
+Program in Python that acts as both client and server.
+Multiple users can connect and communicate with each other through TCP connections established by the program.
+Implemented functionalities like establishing new connections, listing all current connections, sending messages to specific connections, and terminating connections.
+Utilized Python's socket and threading modules to handle multiple client connections and enable concurrent communication.

 If there is 3 user and 1st connected to the 3rd; 2nd connected to 3rd; The 1st and 2nd user will not have access to each other, but the 3rd will have both of them.1st

 # Prerequisites
 Python